 Daily Policy Digest

-Friday's jobs report maintained the trend of high growth in health services, with those jobs growing twice as fast as non-health jobs (0.21 percent versus 0.10 percent).
-With 31,000 jobs added, health services accounted for almost one fifth of 161,000 new jobs.
+This morning's jobs report maintained the trend of high growth in health services, which grew 1.5 times faster than non-health jobs.
+With 28,000 jobs added, health services accounted for almost one in six of 178,000 new jobs.
 The disproportionately high share of job growth in health services is a deliberate outcome of Obamacare, writes NCPA Senior Fellow John R. Graham...